Poker Face (song): Live performances

 "Poker Face" has been performed by Gaga at a number of shows including the AOL Sessions, the Cherrytree House of Interscope Records, and also the MTV sessions.
 The song was performed by Gaga both in the original version and the acoustic piano version in her headlining The Fame Ball Tour.
 She performed the piano version wearing a dress made of plastic transparent bubbles and playing the glass piano with her stilletoes with a glowing mannequin, like the music video, standing in front of the stage.
 Gaga claimed that the transparent bubble filled piano was specifically made to match her dress.
 The actual version was performed by Gaga as the final song of the encore, after "Boys, Boys, Boys".
 She started the performance saying "Some say Lady Gaga is a lie, and they're right: I am a lie, and every day I kill to make it true."
 Gaga wore a nude corseted leotard embellished with crystals and an admiral's hat during the performance.
-The hat as well as the fingerless gloves worn were decorated with the word Gaga on it.

-On April 1, 2009, both the acoustic and normal version of "Poker Face" was performed live on Fox's American Idol.
+On April 1, 2009, both the acoustic and normal version of "Poker Face" were performed live on Fox's American Idol.
 The performance started with Gaga sitting at a Plexiglass piano filled with bubbles and bathed in pink light.
-She started singing the second verse of "Poker Face" in a Bette Midler style accompanied by a violin player while wearing a shiny aluminum shoulder pad and platinum bleached blond wig.
-After the first chorus, the pace increased whence the original intro for the song started.
+She started singing the second verse of "Poker Face" in a Bette Midler style, accompanied by a violin player while wearing a shiny aluminum shoulder pad and platinum bleached blond wig.
+After the first chorus, the pace increased, and the original intro for the song started.
 Gaga got up from her seat and proceeded to perform the song in the middle of the stage.
 She wore a silvery leotard with a giant star on her shoulder and tassels.
-As the song progressed to the intermediate verse, the violinist played a hoe-down version of the music and Gaga danced around frantically over the stage.
+As the song progressed to the intermediate verse, the violinist played a hoe-down version of the music, and Gaga danced around frantically over the stage.
 The performance ended with Gaga staring towards the audience while revealing an open zipper, patched over her left eye.
-The performance was described an "alien-disco performance art."
+The performance was described as an "alien-disco performance art."
 Cortney Harding of Billboard wrote, "[it was] Gaga's crowning TV moment ... show[ing] middle America that she was a bona fide pop star."